platomik/MIE-SIB/homework1/README.md

     int num_packets = 100;           /* number of packets to capture */

 When program captured `num_packets` (default value, 100), it stopped even if none of TCP/SYN packets is found.

+### 5. Send the intruding packets with random timing according to a Poisson Process with rate lambda (the parameter)

+Simple program on python allows sending TCP/SYN packets from a random src address with a random interval according to a Poisson Process.
+The program is [here](https://github.com/platomik/MIE-SIB/blob/master/homework1/extra.py "extra").

+######Usage from command line:

+	>extra.py 0.5

+where parameter `0.5` is lambda.

+######Comments
+In the program *loop with delay* was used.
+Delay is defined by python function `random.expovariate`

+	**random.expovariate(lambd)**
+	Exponential distribution. lambd is 1.0 divided by the desired mean.
+It should be nonzero.
+(The parameter would be called “lambda”, but that is a reserved word in Python.)
+Returned values range from 0 to positive infinity if lambd is positive, and from negative infinity to 0 if lambd is negative.